PawseySC/singularity-containers/_episodes/13-bio-example-host.md

 ---
-title: "Share files with the host: BLAST, a bioinformatics example"
+title: "Share files with the host: BLAST, a bioinformatics demo"
 teaching: 5
 exercises: 15
 questions:
 objectives:
 - Learn how to mount host directories in a container
+- Learn how to pass specific variables to the container
 - Run a real-world bioinformatics application in a container
 keypoints:
 - By default Singularity mounts the host current directory, and uses it as the container working directory
-- Map additional host directories in the containers with the flag `-B`
+- Map additional host directories in the containers with the flag `-B`, or the variable SINGULARITY_BINDPATH
+- By default Singularity passes all host variables to the container
+- Pass specific shell variables to containers by prefixing them with SINGULARITYENV_
 ---